-Last Updated on September 12, 2020 by Pauline G. Carter
+Last Updated on April 26, 2022 by Pauline G. Carter

 When the British army returned from Peking, China, in the 1860s, they brought with them their first Peking chicken to the UK.
 Since then this Peking chicken breed has been interbred with American Cochin bantams, arriving today at what is now known as the Pekin Chicken.

-There is no larger counterpart of the Pekin bantam.
+There is no larger counterpart to the Pekin bantam.
 They have been mistaken for Cochin bantams because they are so similar.
 There are several varieties of the Pekin.
 These are the Blue, Black, Mottled, Cuckoo, Barred, Columbian, Partridge, Lavender, Silver Partridge, Buff, Birchen and white Pekin Chicken.

 Because the Pekin breed is so popular, many fanciers continue to try and produce even more rare colours.
-The Pekin chicken’s posture is tipped-forward looking and the sloping of their heads which is a little lower than their tail feather height contributes to the tipping forward look.
+The Pekin chicken’s posture is tipped-forward looking and the sloping of their heads which is a little lower than their tail feather height contributes to the tipping-forward look.
 Today it is considered a beautiful show bird.

 Pekin Chicken | Breed Profile